Are Great Danes Good With Cats

 Together, these things teach the puppy to be well-rounded and adaptable to change.
 So that when they’re older, if they’re in a new situation or meet a new animal, such as a cat, they won’t freak out.

-How to Help Your Great Dane Get Along Cats
+How To Help Your Great Dane Get Along Cats

 If you have a cat and want to bring a Great Dane puppy into your home, you may need to prepare your cat.
 When you get a new Great Dane puppy home, you begin the process of socializing both the puppy and the cat.